In Congestion Games, Taxes Achieve Optimal Approximation: -hardness of approximation

+We start by introducing \gaplabelcover, a commonly utilized \NP-hard problem to obtain tight inapproximability results.
+We employ the weak-value formulation of the problem, implicitly used in \cite{Feige98} and also defined in \cite{DudyczMMS20}. {Informally, in a \gaplabelcover~problem, we are given a bipartite graph and a set of colors which we must use to color the left vertices of the graph.
+Additionally, we are given a function per each edge mapping the color chosen for the left incident vertex to a color for the right incident vertex.
+The following paragraph formalizes the setting, while \cref{fig:instance_label_cover} provides an example.
+As common in the literature, we refer to the set of colors as to the alphabet, and to a color as to a label in the alphabet.}

-A {\labelcover} instance is described by a tuple $(L,R,E,h,[\lalph],[\ralph],\{\pi_{e}\}_{e\in E})$, where \begin{itemize}[leftmargin=*] \item[-] $L$ and $R$ are sets of left and right vertices of a bi-regular bipartite graph with edge set $E$ and right degree $h$ (i.e., the degree of all vertices in $R$ equals $h$), \item[-] $[\lalph]$ and $[\ralph]$ represent left and right alphabets, and \item[-] for every edge $e\in E$, a constraint function $\pi_{e}:[\lalph]\rightarrow[\ralph]$ maps left labels to right labels. \end{itemize} Given a left labeling $\lab: L\rightarrow[\lalph]$, i.e., a map that associates a left label to every left vertex, we say that a right vertex $u\in R$ is
+\begin{definition} A {\labelcover} instance is described by a tuple $(L,R,E,h,[\lalph],[\ralph],\{\pi_{e}\}_{e\in E})$, where \begin{itemize}[leftmargin=*] \item[-] $L$ and $R$ are sets of left and right vertices of a bi-regular bipartite graph with edge set $E$ and right degree $h$ (i.e., the degree of all vertices in $R$ equals $h$), \item[-] $[\lalph]$ and $[\ralph]$ represent left and right alphabets, and \item[-] for every edge $e\in E$, a constraint function $\pi_{e}:[\lalph]\rightarrow[\ralph]$ maps left labels to right labels. \end{itemize} \end{definition}

+Given a left labeling $\lab: L\rightarrow[\lalph]$, i.e., a map that associates every left vertex to a label, we say that a right vertex $u\in R$ is